The Artist's Wife

 The Artist's Wife is a 2019 American drama film directed by Tom Dolby.
 The film, shot in New York City and East Hampton, stars Lena Olin, Bruce Dern, Juliet Rylance, Avan Jogia, Catherine Curtin, Tonya Pinkins and Stefanie Powers.
 The film premiered at the 2019 Hamptons International Film Festival.
-It was scheduled to release in the United States on April 3, 2020, at the Angelika Film Center and Landmark Theaters in New York City, with additional engagements to follow, but was postponed to a streaming and virtual cinema release on September 25, 2020 due to the COVID-19 pandemic.
-It was released in the U.K. on April 30, 2021, and is scheduled to be released in Australia and New Zealand on May 20, 2021.
+It was scheduled to release in the United States on April 3, 2020, at the Angelika Film Center and Landmark Theaters in New York City, with additional engagements to follow, but was postponed to a streaming and virtual cinema release on September 25, 2020, due to the COVID-19 pandemic.
+It was released in the U.K. on April 30, 2021, and in Australia and New Zealand on May 20, 2021.

 Plot

 The Artist's Wife centers on Claire (Lena Olin), the wife of famed artist Richard Smythson (Bruce Dern) and once a promising painter herself, who now lives in the shadow of her husband's illustrious career.
 While preparing work for a new exhibition, Richard is diagnosed with dementia.
 As Richard's memories and moods become lost and erratic, Claire attempts to shield his illness from the art community while trying to reconnect him with his estranged daughter (Juliet Rylance) and grandson (Ravi Cabot-Conyers).
 Claire, who has taken up painting once again, must decide whether to stand with her husband in the shadows or step into the spotlight herself.